edmonshi/edmonshi/README.md

 I'm currently seeking a co-op position for Winter 2026.
 Feel free to reach out!

 ## Technical Skills
-- Programming Languages: C, C++, Java/JavaFX, JavaScript, TypeScript, Python, Go, SQL
+- Programming Languages: C, C++, Java/JavaFX, JavaScript, TypeScript, Python, Dart, SQL
-- Tools and Framworks: Git, Linux, Maven, Gradle, React, VS Code, Jira
+- Tools and Framworks: React, Flutter, Git, Linux, Maven, Gradle, VS Code, Jira

+- 🌱 I’m currently learning: Writing compilers with Scala
 <!--
 **edmonshi/edmonshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...